Students explore the duties and responsibilities of supervisors and front-line management

 - Change Management and Innovation

-Note: Students registering for this course will have to source the following textbook on their own:
+Students will need to source the following e-textbook on their own:

 Open Learning Faculty Member